DigitalPublishingToolkit/TOD51Archiving_Activism/md/10Chapter9.md

 (always with an ‘s’ from an archival studies perspective) are collections of records, preserved and described, rather than metaphors (as they are often characterized in the humanities).
-The tension between these two perspectives on archive(s) surface here, as authors work through the very material concerns of how to preserve *stuff* over time.
+The tension between these two perspectives on archive(s) surfaces here, as authors work through the very material concerns of how to preserve *stuff* over time.
 It is abundantly clear on these pages that digital records are simply material *stuff* in different form, requiring material infrastructure